 CAPTAIN AND LIEUTENANTS The year-round leader of the Rex Organization is the Captain, whose identity, by tradition, is not revealed.
-He is a familiar sight at the head of the Rex Parade astride his white horse.
-Rex Lieutenants, costumed in purple, green and gold velvet costumes, ride in groups of three throughout the parade.
-THROWS In 2013 Rex introduced a new throw: riders on each float threw unique beads bearing the likeness of the figures on that float.
+He is a familiar sight at the head of the Rex parade astride his white horse.
+Rex Lieutenants, costumed in purple, gold and green velvet costumes, ride in groups of three throughout the parade.
+THROWS In 1960, Rex introduced the doubloon to Mardi Gras.
+In 2013, Rex introduced a new throw: riders on each float threw unique beads bearing the likeness of the figures on that float.
 Look for colorful throws corresponding to twenty individual float designs.
 Rex members will also throw close to one million doubloons this year, as well as countless Rex beads, cups and other throws.
-In 2020 Rex has made a major commitment to making Carnival more environmentally friendly and sustainable by partnering with ARC of New Orleans to include recycled beads in each rider's parade package.
+Beginning in 2020, Rex has made a major commitment to making Carnival more environmentally friendly and sustainable by partnering with ARC of New Orleans to include recycled beads in each rider's parade package.
 Metal cups, more likely to be saved and used, are also part of Rex's "green" initiative.